Lulliter/MiniSiteTemplate/README.md

 # MiniSiteTemplate
+... also used for  learning git stuff 🤓

 ## Location
 This is a template for creating a mini Project website

-+ Internal link (only I can see):   file://localhost/Users/luisamimmi/GoogleDrive/03_d_R-projects/MiniSiteTemplate
++ Internal link (only I can see): file://localhost/Users/luisamimmi/My Drive/Github/MiniSiteTemplate
 + Public link on GithubPages:  https://lulliter.github.io/MiniSiteTemplate/

 ## Content